LogoLogo

 Step 1.
 Get your secret app token

-API access to the store data is locked behind app authentication and request authorization matching the OAuth 2.0 standard.
+API access to the store data is locked behind app authentication and request authorization based on the OAuth 2.0 standard.
+However, access to your store data is much simpler.

-If the custom app is uninstalled from the store, you’ll find the Install button here instead.
+If the custom app is uninstalled from the store, you can reinstall it from the Details page.
+Click the Install button, then copy access tokens.

 Step 2.
 Make your first REST API request